Table of Contents

 This could lead to blocked deployments or emergency security patches weeks later when your audit tools flag the CVE, triggering uncomfortable conversations with compliance and InfoSec teams.

-When AI optimizes a query for performance or refactors a utility function, it's making changes based on the immediate context it can see, not the broader system dependencies.
-It doesn't have visibility into every downstream consumer of that code, every batch job that runs monthly, or every report that depends on specific data structures.
-These resurface only when rarely-executed codes run - like your monthly report.
+When AI optimizes a query for performance or refactors a utility function, it is making changes based on the immediate context it can see, not the broader system dependencies.
+It does not have visibility into every downstream consumer of that code, every batch job that runs monthly, or every report that depends on specific data structures.
+These surface only when rarely-executed code runs, like your monthly report.

-For example, you asked AI to optimize a query for you:
+For example, you ask AI to optimize a query:

 WHERE customer_id = ?